Francode77/TSFRESH_price_prediction/README.md

 - init : do not (0) or (1) calculate the best regressor
 - lookahead : predict price for this number of datapoints in the future

+## Other variables:
+TSFresh rolling window size
+- max_window_size : max length of the rolled window for feature extraction
+- min_window_size : minimum number of days for a rolling window

 # Method

 1. Setting variables